1811 Independence Movement: Suppression and aftermath

-Despite the efforts of the insurrectionists, the cause of independence was not shared by the city councils of the Intendancy.
+Despite the efforts of the insurrectionists, the cause of independence was not shared by the city councils of the intendancy.
 Neither San Miguel, nor San Vicente nor Santa Ana joined them.
-Unable to amass support, the rebels decided to negotiate with a delegation sent in from the Guatemalan capital to take control.
-The new Intendant Colonel José Alejandro de Aycinena, arrived on December 8 with Guatemalan troops and priests to force them to swear obedience to the crown and reclaimed the city.
-The new government was well received by the majority of the population due to Aycinena's policy of understanding and nonconfrontation.
-However, several days later, unrest broke out in the neighboring Intendancy of Nicaragua, where uprisings broke out in León on December 13 and later in Granada on December 22.
+Unable to amass support, the rebels negotiated with a delegation from the Guatemalan capital to take control.
+The new Intendant Colonel José Alejandro de Aycinena, arrived on 8 December with Guatemalan troops and priests to force them to swear obedience to the crown and reclaimed the city.
+The majority of the population well received the new government due to Aycinena's policy of understanding and nonconfrontation.
+However, several days later, unrest broke out in the neighboring Intendancy of Nicaragua, where uprisings broke out in León on 13 December and later in Granada on 22 December.
 Nevertheless, both were soon suppressed.
+The movement of independence in Central America was peaceful, unlike the other Latin American countries, which fought fierce battles to become independent states.

 Many of those involved in the events in El Salvador and Nicaragua were incarcerated, but José Matías Delgado was taken back with the delegation to Guatemala City.
 Despite his past activities, or perhaps because of them, Delgado was elected in 1813 as a representative on the Provincial Deputation of Guatemala created by the Spanish Constitution of 1812.
 He also became director of the Tridentino Seminary in the capital city, therefore, he was not in El Salvador at the time of the second insurrection in 1814, and so did not take part in it.

-He was once again elected provincial deputy in 1820 when the Spanish Constitution was restored, and on September 15, 1821, he was among those who signed the Act of Independence of Central America in Guatemala City.
-On November 28, 1821, he became political chief (jefe pólitico civil) of the Province of San Salvador, and as its executive officer, he led its separation from Guatemala to prevent the former intendancy from becoming part of First Mexican Empire.
-Arce later became president of the Federal Republic of Central America from 1825 to 1829, once full independence from both Spain and Mexico became a reality.
+He was once again elected provincial deputy in 1820 when the Spanish Constitution was restored, and on 15 September 1821, he was among those who signed the Act of Independence of Central America in Guatemala City.
+On 28 November 1821, he became the Province of San Salvador's political chief (jefe pólitico civil).
+As its executive officer, he led its separation from Guatemala to prevent the former intendancy from becoming part of First Mexican Empire.
+Arce later became president of the Federal Republic of Central America from 1825 to 1829, once full independence from Spain and Mexico became a reality.

-In El Salvador the independence movement and 1811 Revolt is officially commemorated every year on November 5 and recognized as the "First Shout for the Independence of Central America".
+In El Salvador, the independence movement and the 1811 Revolt are officially commemorated every 5 November and recognized as the "First Shout for the Independence of Central America".

+In 1814, a second, smaller Independence revolt occurred across San Salvador and its surrounding towns.